 photo: Dianne Yee via flickr

-Celebrate the Chinese Year of the Pig with a wide range of activities—many geared especially toward families.
+Celebrate the Lunar New Year with Lan Su’s two-week-long festivities.
 From opportunities to observe, like lantern viewing and lion dances, to hands-on activities like the wishing tree and family crafts, there’s a little something for everyone.
-Hint: get there early on opening day for Rolling in the Wealth.
-The first 100 visitors get to roll oranges and gold coins through the front door for good luck!
+Hint: Go on the 25th when every guest receives a hong bao, or traditional lucky red envelope.

 10 a.m.-5 p.m.